Forza: Forza Horizon 4 (2018)

 Forza Horizon 4 was developed for the Xbox One and Windows 10 and released on October 2, 2018.
 The game is set in Great Britain, and features over 450 cars from more than one hundred manufacturers.
 It introduces a dynamic four-season scheme that rotates on a weekly basis and changes aspects of the environment, such as rivers drying in the summer.
-Places such as the Edinburgh Castle can now be purchased as property, unlocking benefits.
+Places such as Edinburgh Castle can now be purchased as property, unlocking benefits.
 For the first time, players are given the option to traverse the same world as others in single-player or on a 72-player server.
 The 2018 McLaren Senna and 1997 Land Rover Defender 90 are the cover cars.
 Shortly after launch, a patch was released adding a Route Creator, where players draw custom point-to-point and circuit racing routes and place their checkpoints on the map.

 Forza Horizon 5 (2021)

 Forza Horizon 5 was developed and released for the Xbox One, Xbox Series X/S, and Windows 10 on November 9, 2021, and is set in Mexico.
 The seasons return, but to account for Mexico's diverse landscape, different parts of the map have their own weather that rotates seasonally.
 A new mode called EventLab allows players to create races with their own rules and objectives.
 Also new is Forza Link, an AI assistant that tracks one's progress and preferred means of playing the game and the players they meet online.
 It then uses that information to match players with statistically similar interests.
 The Mercedes-AMG One and the 2021 Ford Bronco Badlands are the cover cars.
 In 2025, Forza Horizon 5 was announced and slated for release on Sony's PlayStation 5 console on April 29, 2025 as part of Microsoft Gaming's ongoing plans to distribute their first-party library on multiple platforms, marking the first time the franchise has shipped on a non-Xbox console.